-Section II discusses the evolution of Japanese financial markets during the postwar period and reviews the literature on tests of the EH in Japan in the postwar period.
-The data and some initial data analysis are presented in Section III.
-Section IV discusses nonstationarity and its implications for the EH.
-Some preliminary tests of the EH, which arise from the discussion in Section IV, are presented in Section V. In Section VI, the VAR test is applied to Japanese data under both assumptions-that interest rates are stationary or nonstationary, but cointegrated.
+Section 4 discusses nonstationarity and its implications for the EH.
+Some preliminary tests of the EH, which arise from the discussion in Section 4, are presented in Section 5.
+In Section 6 the VAR test is applied to Japanese data under both assumptions-that interest rates are stationary or nonstationary, but cointegrated.
 The results of these tests are presented and discussed.
-The implications for rejecting the EH are presented in Section VII, and the conclusions are presented in Section VIII.
+The implications for rejecting the EH are presented in Section 7 and the conclusions are presented in Section 8.

-II.
-Japanese Financial Markets and the EH
+2. The Japanese Financial Markets and Expectation Hypothesis

-A. Evolution of Japanese Financial Markets
+2.1 The Evolution of Japanese Financial Markets